-W. Paul Rowland, Chief of Party, Papua New Guinea
+W. Paul Rowland, Country Director, Papua New Guinea and the Pacific Islands

-He has been an accredited international observer or provided technical support to more than 25 elections, many of which were in a conflict or post-conflict context in Europe, North Africa and Asia, including Serbia, Bosnia and Herzegovina, Kosovo, Lebanon, Tunisia, Timor-Leste, Nepal and Indonesia.
-Prior to his international career, Rowland worked in government, Parliament and on 15 electoral events and referenda in his native Canada.
+He has been an accredited international observer or provided technical support to more than 25 elections, many of which were in a conflict or post-conflict context in Europe, North Africa and Asia, including Bosnia and Herzegovina, Indonesia, Kosovo, Lebanon, Nepal, Serbia, Timor-Leste and Tunisia.
+Prior to his international career, Rowland worked in government, parliament and on 15 electoral events and referendums in his native Canada.

 As an analyst and public speaker, he has worked in the areas of elections, political economy, public policy, security, defense and aviation.
 He is a member of the ACE Network of Electoral Practitioners, a former associate at the Centre for Democratic Institutions in Australia and a former fellow at the Institute for Peace and Democracy in Indonesia.